Kronuz/Kronuz.github.io/about.md

 [<i class="fa fa-github"></i> Kronuz](https://github.com/Kronuz){:target="_blank"}

-Served as a programmer and software engineer since 1999.
+Serving as a programmer and software engineer since 1999.
 Repeatedly recognized for developing innovative solutions for deployed software and systems.
 Responsible for full lifecycle development of next-generation software, from initial requirement gathering to design, coding, testing, documentation and implementation.

 Avid contributor in open source including the creation of pyScss, SublimeCodeIntel, SublimeLinter, Xapiand, among others; and numerous contributions in many of other projects, most prominently to PostgreSQL, Memcache, Django and DOSBox.